-As I noted in my previous post How to Build a Brand Persona, a brand has two essential elements.
-The Brand Persona and the Brand Graphic Assets.
+As I noted in my previous post, How to Build a Brand Persona, a brand has two essential elements: The brand persona and the brand graphic assets.

 After a week of reworking the material, I was finally happy with the results.
 Below, is my final brand persona work for my new business.
-Remember to check out #TheGreatBuild – How to Build a Brand Persona for a detailed description of each element.
+Remember to check out #TheGreatBuild: How to Build a Brand Persona for a detailed description of each element.

-Mission: To motivate every man to reconsider the small autonomous decisions in life.
+- Mission: To motivate every man to reconsider the small autonomous decisions in life

-Essence: Fresh Finishings.
+- Essence: Fresh Finishings

-Pillars: Bold.
+- Pillars: Bold.
 Cultured.
 Smart.
 Fresh.
 Authentic.

 Brand Graphic Assets

-Starting with the logo/wordmark, I knew I wanted it to have a bit of a vintage flavour.
+Starting with the logo/wordmark, I knew I wanted it to have a bit of a vintage flavor.
 The vintage feel to me represents a time when the plastic “throwaway culture” didn’t exist, products were built to a higher standard of quality and choices were more discerning.

 For the purpose of presenting my brand to my readers, I created a brand deck.
-A brand deck would typically be created by a branding agency for their clients to present a final brand.
+A brand deck would typically be created by a branding agency for its clients to present a final brand.

 I’m lucky to know my way around Photoshop.
 It’s definitely one of the most valuable skills I have learned in my life.
-To develop the entire brand including brand persona, brand assets and brand deck, it cost me about a week of time and $25.
+To develop the entire brand including brand persona, brand assets, and brand deck, it cost me about a week of time and $25.

 I personally consider this money and time extremely well spent.
-In the past, I have worked with branding agencies on various projects, and what I created here in 1 week for $25 would have taken weeks to months, and thousands of dollars (on the low end) to hire branding agency.
+In the past, I have worked with branding agencies on various projects, and what I created here in 1 week for $25 would have taken weeks to months and thousands of dollars (on the low end) to hire a branding agency.